sm-monirulislam/AynaOTT-auto-update-playlist/README.md

-<h2 align="center">A Script to trigger the GitHub Actions every 1 houre to update the AynaOTT App Channels Link and Cookie </h2>
+<h2 align="center">A Script to trigger the GitHub Actions every 1 hours to update the AynaOTT App Channels Link and Cookie </h2>

 <p align="center">
   <a href="https://www.python.org/">